b1llg/vprom/journal/journal.md

 ```
 ## Week 3: 25-11-03 - 25-11-19

+### 2025-11-16
+- Finalized code and viscoplasticity analysis (about 1hr)
+- Completed viscoplasticity theory (about )

 ### 2025-11-14:
 - Worked on the derivation of the Perzyna model with a general approach.
 Things makes a bit more sense now however when going non linear ($n\neq1$) it requires a bit more thinking. (about 3hr)
-- Worked on the code using the help of Claude.
+- Worked on the code using the help of Claude. (about 1hr)

 ### 2025-11-10:
 - Reading and analytic derivation from Simo textbook.
 Very high level (about 1hr)